per1234/EtherEventQueue/README.md

 `EtherEventQueue.setEventKeepalive(eventKeepalive[, eventKeepaliveLength])` - Defines the keepalive event.
 - Parameter: eventKeepaliveInput - The event that is used as a keepalive.
   - Type: char array, int, unsigned int, long, unsigned long, F()/__FlashStringHelper, _FLASH_STRING
-- Parameter: eventKeepaliveInputLength - The length of the event - use this parameter only if using F()/__FlashStringHelper type eventKeepalive.
+- Parameter: eventKeepaliveInputLength - The length of the event - use this parameter only if eventKeepalive is of type __FlashStringHelper(F() macro).
   - Type: byte
 - Returns: true == success, false == memory allocation failure.
   - Type: boolean